-In Germany, Jewish immigration mainly from the FSU brought to the country over 200,000 Jewish and non-Jewish household members between 1989 and 2005.
+In Germany, Jewish immigration, mainly from the FSU, brought to the country large numbers of

+Jewish and non-Jewish household members until 2005.
 This caused a significant boost in the Jewish population that had previously relied on a few Shoah survivors and several thousand immigrants mostly from Eastern Europe and Israel.
-This major immigration stream eventually diminished to a few hundred annually after the German government, under pressure because of growing unemployment and a struggling welfare system, limited Jewish immigration from the FSU.
-On 2005. the previous special quota immigration law (Kontingentsflüchtlingsgesetz) was replaced by new, more restrictive, rules (Zuwanderungsgesetz), and Jews lost their privileged quota status.
-The new law elevated integration into German society and good economic prospects above other considerations and required Jews (and others) aspiring to immigrate to Germany to first prove that a community would accept them as members.
-Prior knowledge of the German language was required.
-Potential Jewish immigrants now also had to prove that they would not be dependent on welfare and were willing to enter the German labor market (Cohen and Kogan 2005; Dietz et al. 2002; Erlanger 2006).
-In 2016, only 359 new immigrants from the FSU were added to Jewish community membership (Zentralwohlfhartsstelle der Juden in Deutschland 2016).
-The latter figure compared with a peak of 8,929 in 1999.
-Between 2002 and 2004, the enlarged total of Jewish and non-Jewish household members who migrated to Germany from the FSU was larger than the number of FSU migrants to Israel, but Israel regained primacy as of 2005.
-The total number of core Jews registered with the central Jewish community, after increasing consistently since 1989 to a peak of 107,794 at the beginning of 2007, diminished gradually to 100,437 in 2015, 99,695 in 2016, and 98,594 in 2017.
-Of the current total, only 5,000-6,000 were part of the original community of 28,081 members in 1990.
-The remainder was mostly recent immigrants and their children.
+This major immigration stream eventually diminished to a few hundred annually after the German government, under pressure because of growing unemployment and a struggling welfare system, reduced the benefits to Jewish immigration from the FSU (Cohen and Kogan 2005: Dietz et al. 2002: Erlanger 2006), In 2017.
+760 new immigrants from the FSU were added to Jewish community membership (Zentralwohlfhartsstelle der Juden in Deutschland 2018), versus a peak of 8,929 in 1999.
+The total number of core Jews registered with the central Jewish community, after increasing consistently since 1989 to a peak of 107,794 at the beginning of 2007, diminished gradually to 97,791 in 2018.
+Most of the growth was in the Länders (states) of the former Federal Republic of Germany (FRG) (West Germany).

-Most of the past growth was in the Länders (states) of the former Federal Republic of Germany (FRG) (West Germany) which increased from 29,957 in 1989 to 99,558 in 2007, but decreased by 7.5% to 92,122 in 2016.
-In the Länders of the former German Democratic Republic (DDR) (East Germany), the number of Jews was assessed at 1,100 in 1989, increased to 8,236 in 2007, and decreased by 8.1% to 7,573 in 2016.
 Because of the German national policy to decentralize the geographical absorption of immigrants, no specific area became dominant in Jewish population distribution.
 The main regional concentrations were in the industrial area of Northern Rein-Westphalia (Düsseldorf, Dortmund, Cologne), Bavaria (Munich), Hesse (Frankfurt), and Berlin.
-The community-registered Jewish population in Berlin, despite wide reports of a huge increase, diminished from 10,009 at the beginning of 2007 to 9,865 in 2016, and 9,735 in 2017.
-There is, though, some evidence that Jews who are registered elsewhere might in reality be now living in Berlin (Glöckner 2013).
-At the end of 2014, the number of officially recorded Israelis in Berlin was 3,991 (plus 2,774 with dual citizenship) versus 3,065 in 2011 (Amt für Statistik Berlin-Brandenburg 2012 and 2015; Rebhun et al. 2016).
-No more than a few hundred more were registered in the surrounding Brandenburg State.
+The community-registered Jewish population in Berlin, despite wide reports of a huge increase, diminished from 10,009 at the beginning of 2007 to 9,526 in 2018.
+There is, though, some evidence that Jews who are registered elsewhere might in reality be now living in Berlin (Amt für Statistik Berlin-Brandenburg 2012 and 2015, Glöckner 2013, Rebhun et al. 2016).
+At the end of 2014, the number of officially recorded Israelis in Berlin was 3,991 (plus 2,774 with dual citizenship) versus 3,065 in 2011.
 This does not account for Israelis and others who may have acquired German citizenship.
-Between 2000 and 2010, 25,012 applications for German citizenship were submitted to the German consular offices in Israel (Harpaz 2013).
+Between 2000 and 2010, 25,012 citizenship applications were submitted to the German consular offices in Israel (Harpaz 2013).
 German Jews are very aged.
-In 2016, 265 Jewish births and 1,498 Jewish deaths were recorded by the German Jewish community, a loss of 1,233 Jews.
+In 2017, 251 Jewish births and 1,505 Jewish deaths were recorded by the German Jewish community, a loss of 1,254 Jews (Zentralwohlfahrtsstelle der Juden in Deutschland 2018).
 German Jewry surely enjoys new opportunities for religious, social, and cultural life, but also significantly depends on welfare and elderly services (Schoeps, Jasper, and Vogt 1999).
-While 418 Jews joined a German Jewish community in 2015, 567 Jews withdrew membership.
-Another 409 immigrated from countries other than the FSU republics, versus 187 who emigrated out of Germany (Zentralwohlfahrtsstelle der Juden in Deutschland 2016).
-According to Israeli sources, 114 persons arrived from Germany in 2015 and 117 in 2016.
-All in all, because of these and other population movements, the total organized Jewish community inclusive of orthodox and liberal congregations diminished by 1,101 persons in 2016.
-This is not surprising in view of the extremely average age composition with 4.8% under age 12 and 28.4% age 70 and over.
-Allowing for delays in joining the organized community on the part of new immigrants and the choice by some Jews, including temporary migrants, not to affiliate, we assessed Germany's core Jewish population at 116,500 in 2017-the world's eighth largest Jewish community.
-The enlarged Jewish population, inclusive of the non-Jewish relatives of immigrants, is closer to 225,000.
+Allowing for delays in joining the organized community on the part of new immigrants and the choice by some Jews, including temporary migrants, not to affiliate, we estimate Germany's core Jewish population at 116,000 in 2018-the world's eighth largest Jewish community.